mufidu/mufidu.com/posts/game.md

 It's true, if we do things that aren't really important first (like playing, chatting, etc.) we won't have time to do things that are really important.

-But if we do things that are important first, <mark>we will still have time to do things that are not essential</mark>.
+But if we do things that are important first, ==we will still have time to do things that are not essential==.

 In fact, there will be a sense of pride because we feel successful in carrying out our obligations.
 On the other hand, if we just keep playing, we will end up with regret.